JARVIS843/Stroke_Prediction_ML_Project/README.md

 All of the models for this project are trained using the [Kaggle Stroke Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset).

-In the beginning of [ML_project.ipynb](./ML_project.ipynb), you are provided an option to use either the pre-downloaded dataset (downloaded on 12/13/2024) in [Dataset](./Dataset/), or to download the newest dataset from Kaggle if you are using Colab or Linux.
+There's a full pre-dowloaded (downloaded on 12/13/2024) dataset in the [Dataset](/Dataset/) folder to save your time re-downloading it from Kaggle.
+The beginning of the [ML_project.ipynb](/ML_project.ipynb) automatically downloads the newest dataset from Kaggle, whilst [Neural_Network_Model.ipynb](/Neural_Network_Model.ipynb) relies on the pre-downloaded dataset.

 ---
 ## Authors & Background: